The moratorium ends: what to do and where to go if you are evicted

 If you know you are about to be evicted, it may be helpful to move before the formal process begins.

-“If you have an eviction record, it will be very difficult for you to rent an apartment again,” says Mertens. - If you are late in payments and know you cannot make up for them, the best option may be to do a deal with the landlord or property management firm.
-They may wish to end the eviction procedure if you agree to voluntarily move out and leave the apartment in good condition. "
+“If you have an eviction record, it will be very difficult for you to rent again,” Mertens says. — If you're behind on payments and know you can't catch up, your best option may be to strike a deal with your landlord or property management firm.
+They may be willing to stop the eviction if you agree to voluntarily move out and leave the apartment in good condition.”

-However, if formal eviction does take place, the best way to find a new home is to be honest about your previous situation.
-Most homeowners find an eviction when they check their background information, so it's best to share this information before they discover it.
+However, if a formal eviction does occur, the best way to find new housing is to be honest about your previous situation.
+Most landlords discover an eviction during a background check, so it's best to share this information before they discover it.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York.